rwitobaansheikh/LinkedIndummy/README.md

 # LinkedIndummy
-This is a dummy linked in Home page made using pure HTML and CSS.
+This is a dummy LinkedIn Home page made using pure HTML and CSS.